wjjcook/Dungeon-Knightmare/README.md

 # Dungeon-Knightmare
-A first attempt at building a platformer using pygame
+A first attempt at building a platformer using pygame.

 This is a personal project that I wanted to create so I could start learning game development.
 The game is WIP as I have only made the fundamentals and have not added other things like animations, audio, a menu, etc.

 Controls:
-  Move: left and right arrow keys
+  Move: Left and right arrow keys
-  Jump: up arrow key
+  Jump: Up arrow key
-  Attack: x
+  Attack: X

+To Win: Defeat the boss at the end of the stage.